elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/function-expressions.md

 ---

 ### Are functions values in JavaScript?
-If Yes, explain
+If yes, explain?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, a function is a value, so we can deal with it as a value.
+  <div><strong>Interview Response:</strong> Yes, a function is a value so we can deal with it as a value.
 You can copy a function by reference to create a new copy like you would with a regular variable and value.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />